 How many people will be on my tour?

 Our tour groups vary in size and are typically around 18-20 passengers – usually no more than 22.
+Unlike a large coach company, we can offer a truly personal experience.

 How many times will I change hotel during my tour?